WOW! Dulquer Salmaan-Amaal Sufiya's Little Princess In Named...

 Mammootty and Sulfath.

-Most-Popular Star Kid
+Most Popular Star Kid

 Maryam Ameerah is undoubtedly the most popular star kid of the